Eating Anti-Inflammatory: 6 Shopping Tips For Anti-Inflammatory Foods

 - Grains, Breads, Cereals And Legumes: Choose products made of whole, intact grains, not white or whole wheat-flour products.
-The higher the fiber grams, the better.
-Stock up on healthy, inexpensive staples like dried beans and lentils.
+The higher the fiber grams on the nutrition facts label, the better.
+Stock up on healthy, inexpensive staples like dried beans andlentils.

 - Meat/Seafood/Fish: Choose fresh or frozen to widen your selection, and focus on seafood.
 When buying salmon, always opt for wild-caught Alaskan varieties.